martynbiz/budget/README.md

 TODO

+return an error code that signals invalid token (redirect to login)

 test
     * api requests: how to test when application/json POST?
     * user cannot edit fund that doesn't belong to them (api and app)